elyra-ai/examples/pipelines/run-pipelines-on-apache-airflow/README.md

    ```

 In Apache Airflow, the output of a component can be used as a property value for any downstream node.
 (A downstream node is a node that is connected to and executed after the node in question).
 The pipeline editor renders a selector widget for each property that allows you to choose between two options as a value:
 - A raw value, entered manually
 - The output of an upstream node

 ![Property value options for an Airflow node](doc/images/selection-widget.png)

-1. The contents of the file requested by the `SimpleHttpOperator` (and made available to the pipeline by setting the `xcom_push` property on `SimpleHttpOperator` to True) will be the value for the `bash_command` property.
-Select '`Please select an output from a parent :`' from the dropdown menu and choose the `SimpleHttpOperator`.
+1. The contents of the file requested by the `SimpleHttpOperator` are made available to the downstream nodes in the pipeline by setting the `xcom_push` property of `SimpleHttpOperator` to True.
+This output value will be the input of the `bash_command` property.
+Choose '`Please select an output from a parent :`' from the dropdown menu and select `SimpleHttpOperator`.

    Since the '`BashOperator`' node is only connected to one upstream node ('`SimpleHttpOperator`'), you can only choose the output of that node.
 If a node is connected to multiple upstream nodes, you can choose the output of any of these nodes as input, as shown in this example:

    ![Selecting outputs from upstream nodes](doc/images/upstream-nodes-example.png)

    The output of the `EmailOperator` node cannot be consumed by the '`SlackAPIPostOperator`' node, because the two nodes are not connected in this pipeline.
+Ensure that the `xcom_push` property is set to `True` for any node whose output will be used in a subsequent node.

    > Elyra intentionally only supports explicit dependencies between nodes to avoid potential usability issues.

+1. The bash command requested and returned by the `SimpleHttpOperator` node includes an environment variable called `name` that can be set by the `env` property of the `BashOperator`.
+Enter `{'name': 'World'}` as the value for this field.
+You can use another name in place of 'World', if desired.

    ![Configure bash node](doc/images/configure-bash-node.png)

 1. Save the pipeline.

    ![Save the pipeline](doc/images/save-the-pipeline.png)